-I am a Postdoctoral researcher at the University of Plymouth, working on AI and signal process as part of the RadioMe project, building real-time radio remixing for people with dementia.
+I am a Lecturer in Sound and Music Computing at the University of Plymouth, working on AI and signal processing, and a collaborator as part of the RadioMe project, building real-time radio remixing for people with dementia.
 Previously, I worked as a postdoctoral researcher at Queen Mary University of London (QMUL) where, as part of the team of researchers working on the FAST project, I researched Intelligent Music Production.
 This includes techniques for automatically mixing audio tracks, machine learning and signal processing approaches to music mixing, implementation of semantic web technologies into music production, and ethnographic study of music production processes.

 My research interests include audio production technology, artificial intelligence, real time and live mixing tools and DSP, machine learning and deep learning, sound synthesis, procedural audio, music information retrieval (MIR), source separation, audio engineering technology, genetic algorithms, audio effects and real time analysis and manipulation of audio.
 Perceptive, qualitative and objective measures and metrics for the evaluation of audio technologies.